farsightsec/axa/README.md

 ### Debian package install

-On Debian systesm, the following packages should be installed:
+On Debian systems, the following packages should be installed:

  * `pkg-config`
  * `libpcap0.8-dev`